frida/frida-website/docs/ios.md

 ## Building your own tools

-While the CLI tools like *frida-trace*, *frida-repl*, etc., are definitely quite useful, there might be times when you'd like to build your own tools harnessing the powerful [Frida APIs](/docs/javascript-api/).
+While the CLI tools like *frida*, *frida-trace*, etc., are definitely quite useful, there might be times when you'd like to build your own tools harnessing the powerful [Frida APIs](/docs/javascript-api/).
 For that we would recommend reading the chapters on [Functions](/docs/functions) and